-Typically, during your first job after graduation, the technical skills in your career field were very important because most of tasks are very technical in nature.
+Typically, during your first job after graduation, the technical skills in your career field are very important because most tasks are very technical in nature.
 Additionally, initial advancements are earned primarily on how well you executed those technical skills.

 PATH2HappiSuccess has developed a unique, affordable and easy-to-use program that empowers adults in career transition to lifelong career success and happiness.
 The program systematically guides them to determine their top career choice based on their unique personality, aptitude, interests, preferences and natural traits.

 For more information, please explore www.PATH2HappiSuccess.com